frankwang95/frankwang95.github.io/_posts/2018-02-14-shannon-entropy-as-expected-message-length.md

 Note that to ensure that the logarithm is well defined, we must assume without a loss of generality every element of $$\mathcal{X}$$ is assigned nonzero probability.

 At face value, Shannon entropy measures uncertainty in the probability distribution.
 It is maximized when each outcome in $$\mathcal{X}$$ has equal probability of occurring.
-In this case, the probability distribution is "unpredictable" in the sense that our best guess of a draw from $$\mathcal{X}$$ is to arbitrary choose.
-As the probability of different outcomes become imbalanced and our ability to guess draws from $$\mathcal{X}$$ improves, we see a corresponding decrease in entropy.
+In this case, the probability distribution is "unpredictable" in the sense that our best guess of a draw from $$\mathcal{X}$$ is to arbitrarily choose.
+As the probability of different outcomes becomes imbalanced and our ability to guess draws from $$\mathcal{X}$$ improves, we see a corresponding decrease in entropy.

 That being said, it is not immediately clear where this formula comes from, especially since we can think of many formulas for measuring "uncertainty" in the sense we described above.
 However, Shannon entropy actually has a remarkably elegant interpretation in information theory related to the amount of bandwidth needed to send an encoded message.